Choosing your Coliving House: Our Insider Tips

 Relax and have fun!

-Cohousing is a terrific way to make life long friends during your time in Brussels.
+Coliving in Brussels is a terrific way to make life long friends during your time here.
 Give yourself a few weeks to settle into the routine of your new house.
 Investing time in making sure you have made the right choice at the outset will save you a lot of hassle from having to move from a substandard room to a better, more comfortable housing option.